kliffhanger/landingPage/README.md

 2. components - this folder contains the layout and home folder which contain the Header and heroSection, Quality product section jsx files respectively.

+## few issues -

+1. the heroSection main image animation is no as per requirement
+2. the product quality section has a issue with the implementation of the swiperjs hence it is not being displayed as reqiured.